Speak to a GP or your health visitor as soon as possible if you think you might have postnatal depression.

 CBT can be carried out either 1 to 1 with a therapist or in a group.
 Treatment will often last 3 to 4 months.

 Interpersonal therapy (IPT) involves talking to a therapist about the problems you're experiencing.

 It aims to identify problems in your relationships with family, friends or partners and how they might relate to your feelings of depression.

 Treatment also usually lasts 3 to 4 months.

-Antidepressants may be recommended if you have moderate or severe depression and you don't want to try psychological treatment or psychological treatment doesn't help.
+Antidepressants may be recommended if you have moderate or severe depression and you do not want to try psychological treatment or psychological treatment does not help.